 Taiwanese style stir-fry glass noodle with winter melon (台湾式炒冬瓜冬粉) @ RM 7.50 ~ The glass noodles was cleverly cooked, not broken into pieces and the decently sized prawns was crunchy.
 The sweetness of the winter melon is flavorsome even after battered deep-fried.
 Everything just came so well together.
-A unique dish where it was snapped up within a short moment!
-Good!
-An 8/10!
+A unique dish where it was snapped up within a short moment of time!

 Anyway, this simple yet fulfilling lunch has certainly left everyone with a smiley face and a tummy full of good impression!
 Overall, I would say they served pretty decent food here in general and is highly recommended.
 The restaurant is packed during lunch time and it was a clear evidence for their popularity in the area.

 - Kedai Makanan & Minuman Soon Lei (顺利茶餐室)

 - Taman Kuchai Jaya